Family Handbook Age 3-Grade 6

 - The official school start time is 8:30 a.m.

-- If your car has entered our parking lot by 8:30 a.m. we will make sure that your child is accompanied to the gate and is not marked tardy.
-If your child has not entered the parking lot by 8:30 a.m. please accompany your child to be signed in as tardy.
+- If your car has entered the arrival parking lot by 8:30 a.m. we will make sure that your child is accompanied from the school gate and not marked tardy.
+If your child has not entered the church parking lot by 8:30 a.m. please accompany your child to the front office to be signed in as tardy.
 In some instances, such as car line being held up by a car’s dead battery, our staff will extend the car line past 8:30 a.m.
 The way you will know for sure if your child will be considered tardy is that you will see the the sign displayed that says “Car line is now CLOSED.
 Your child must be signed in/out of the office by an adult.”

 Our program incorporates practical life exercises that include training in a healthy lifestyle and diet.
 To support this aspect of your child’s education, and to ensure that all of our students eat nutritiously and healthfully during their school day, we ask that you abide by certain guidelines for snacks and other foods that are brought to school.

 In a place where learning is the overriding goal, we want to make every effort to keep sugar to an absolute minimum, and we hope you’ll help us whenever you send food to school.
 Please observe our rule that: Soft drinks, gum, and candy are not allowed.

 Option 1: Polk County School Lunch Program (K-8 students ONLY, PreK students must bring lunch from home)

 The primary reason that we provide an option for a school lunch to be provided for a student is for those students that need access to free and reduced lunch through the Polk County School Board.